Skip to content

 FTLogStatus.ok Recovery

-When initializing the SDK Trace Configuration, you can enable automatic network trace tracking, also supporting user-defined collection.
-The usage method and examples are as follows:
+When initializing the SDK Trace Configuration, automatic network link tracing can be enabled, and user-defined collection is also supported.
+The usage method and example are as follows:

 Usage Method